keith-ang/azure_transcribe/README.md

 ## Overview
 - **transcribe_image.py**: This script copies PNG images from a source directory to a target directory and uses Azure OCR to transcribe the text in these images.
 - **transcribe_video.py**: This script converts videos (MP4/WEBM) into audio files (WAV) and uses Azure's Speech-to-Text service to transcribe the audio.
+- **create_training_data.py**: This script processes text files, sends them to Azure's chat API to generate questions and answers based on the given context, and saves the output in JSONL format.

-Both scripts handle tasks using multiprocessing and multithreading to improve performance and manage resource usage effectively.
+All scripts handle tasks using multiprocessing and multithreading to improve performance and manage resource usage effectively.

 ## Requirements
 - Python 3.8+
+- Azure Services:
-- Azure Services (Computer Vision for OCR, Speech Service for audio transcription)
+  - Speech Service for audio transcription
+  - Azure OpenAI for text transcription
 - `dotenv` for environment variables
 - `argparse` for command-line argument parsing
 - `logging` for logging
 - `concurrent.futures` for threading
 - `multiprocessing` for parallel processing
+- `openai` for OpenAI
+- `moviepy` for video file processing (for transcribe_video.py)
+- `langchain` for text management (for create_training_data.py)

 ## Setup
 1. **Install Required Packages:**